kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

     - E.g. `http://gustav1.ux.uis.no:5002/clueweb12b/clueweb12-1700tw-22-12689/_exists`
   * **Analyze**: `/<indexname>/_analyze`
     - Returns the analyzed version of the input text using [es.indices.analyze()](https://elasticsearch-py.readthedocs.io/en/master/api.html#elasticsearch.client.IndicesClient.analyze)
     - This endpoint is needed when using another retrieval method for scoring the query (e.g., LM).
-Instead of just splitting by spaces, use this request for tokenizing the query text.
+Instead of just splitting on spaces, use this request for tokenizing the query text.
     - Parameters:
         - `text` (mandatory): text to be analyzed
     - E.g. `http://gustav1.ux.uis.no:5002/clueweb12b/_analyze?text=World%27s+biggest+dog`

 The API may be extended over time with additional functionality, should the need arise.
 If you have specific requests, do let us know.